dotnetcore/FlubuCore.Examples/README.md

 ### Flubu example ###

 * Example of flubu usage.
 Flubu is for building projects and executing deployment scripts using C# code.
-* See NetCore csproj project for how to test and debug your buildscript.
+* How to test and debug build script example is in NetCore_csproj project.

 ### How do I get set up (.net 4.6)? ###